Anne-SophieChys/High-Throughput---Spinacia-oleracea/README.md

-# High-Throughput-Analysis of the *Spinacia oleracea* Genome
+# High-Throughput-Analysis of the *Spinacia oleracea* L. Genome
 ## Credits
 This analysis was performed by Anne-Sophie Chys and Ruben Olbrechts as a part of a project of High Throughput analysis at the Howest University of Applied Sciences.

 ## Introduction
-This repository contains the scripts and data used for analyzing the Spinacia oleracea genome.
-The SP75 Genome data was obtained from the SpinachBase, and the analysis was performed using the latest version of the bioinformatics software tools.
+This repository contains the scripts and data used for analyzing the *Spinacia oleracea* L. genome.
+The SP75 Genome data was obtained from the [SpinachBase](http://spinachbase.org/?q=download).
+The goal of the performed Tigh-Throughput transcriptomics (HTTr) is to compare differentially expressed transcripts from experimental data.
+Root and tissue samples where available and treated with replete and deplete conditions of nitrogen during growth.
+RNA-Sequencing (RNA-Seq) is later used to analyse the differentially expressed genes (DEGs).
+The samples that where used came from the Gene Expression Omnibus (GEO) from Series [GSE145943](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE145943).

 ## Prerequisites
 The following tools were used for this analysis: